North Carolina Museum of Natural Sciences’ Astronomy Days will take place January 28th and 29th, 2023, from 10 a.m. to 5 p.m. each day.

-The theme of Astronomy Days this years is Humans in Space: Past, Present, and Future!
+The theme of Astronomy Days this years is Asteroids and meteorites.

 The festival takes place at North Carolina Museum of Natural Sciences, 11 West Jones Street, Raleigh, in both Nature Exploration Center (NEC) and Nature Research Center (NRC).
 Outdoor activities will be located on Bicentennial Plaza.